kangaroo-0000/market-game/README.md

 - That **+27** is added to your cumulative P/L each time you submit a market.

-- **NOTE:** Maker P/L is calculated by simulating 100 traders and constraining prices to the dice-sum range [3, 18].
 ---

 ## 4 Option pricing